 NEW Look at the picture on the cover of Time for Kids Magazine.
-What do you think the article is going to be about? - English Let's write S S mean to be "under attack"?
+O S. S. What do you think the article is going to be about?
+D Let's write S • mean to be "under attack"?
 What do you think is going the elephants?
 How do you fe eel when you look at the picture and the headline?
-Say why. ne introduction to the article.
-Does the heading "Dozens of African elephants make you feel better or worse about the elephants?
+Say why. he introduction to the article.
+Does the heading "Dozens of Afmake you feel better or worse about the elephants?
+Say why. frican elephants Poachers are p people who kill animals illegally.
+Why do you think they do thi is?
+What part of t the elephant is valuable?
 Say why.
-Poachers are p people who kill animals illegally.
-Why do you think they do this?
-What part of t he elephant is valuable?
-Say why.
 What do you t think will happen to the calf if the mother is killed?
 Say why.
-What do you t an empty fore chink the President of Gabon meant when he said, "We don't want our children to inherit est"?
-How do you th hink we can save elephants?
-Write down two things that you think we can do. tement, write F for fact or O for opinion. • rom elephants' tusks. om ivory are beautiful.
-On elephants were killed in countries ac oo elephants were kined 19
+What do you t think the President of Gabon meant when he said, "We don't v want our children to inherit an empty fore How do you t hink we can save elephants?
+Write down two things that you think we can do. tement, write F for fact or O for opinion.
+Ivory comes fi rom elephants' tusks.
+Items made fr rom ivory are beautiful.
+Teacher: Last year, 30 0 in countries a 000 elephants were killed Sign: in countries at Cross / tiricu.
+Date: 19